thaleslim/Oberon-Scala/README.md

 TODOs:

- - [ ] Scopes:
+ - [x] Scope:

- * Change from only storing the Variable' Value to a Tuple that stores its Current Value and Declaration Type.
+ * Change from only storing the Variable' Value to something that stores its Current Value and its Data Type.

- - [ ] Declaration method:
+ - [x] Declaration method:

- * Adapt to fit the Scope changes.
+ * Adapt to fit the Scope' changes.

  - [ ] Global Variables && Assignment: